 Back in the 70’s, executives at Church & Dwight Inc. noticed that sales of their popular Arm & Hammer baking soda were slipping.
-The market research showed that the loyal moms and grandmas who had been buying the same baking soda all their lives weren’t baking as much as they used to.
+The market research showed that the loyal moms and grandmas who had been buying Arm & Hammer all their lives weren’t baking as much as they used to.
 So baking soda as a baking ingredient was never going to get Arm & Hammer the growth they needed.

 Business Goal: Turn the tide and increase Baking Soda sales.

 They had to expand their customer base beyond avid bakers.
 Someone had the idea to sell Arm & Hammer as a deodorizer for the fridge.
 That’s a big, strategic idea that led Arm & Hammer in a completely different direction.
 It was a common household practice, but Arm & Hammer had never been marketed their product that way.

 They’re now marketing a whole line of environmentally friendly cleaning products.
 Every current Arm & Hammer product, from toothpaste to cat litter, originated from that strategy of finding new ways to use baking soda.
 And in the process, an old-fashioned brand has managed to stay relevant.

 Tactics: All the traditional marketing tactics have been employed… TV advertising.
 Magazine ads.
 Digital advertising.
 Search engine marketing.
 Content marketing.
 Retail promotions.
-Website dedicated to all the various uses of Arm & Hammer Baking Soda.
+And a very useful website dedicated to all the various applications of Arm & Hammer Baking Soda.

 All great marketing strategies share these common traits:

 • Thorough understanding of the brand’s status and story.
 Arm & Hammer has a strong heritage that dates back to the 1860’s.
 That orange box with the red Arm & Hammer logo is instantly recognizable, and stands for much more than just generic sodium bicarbonate.
 It’s iconic.